-Curbing single-use plastic is critical in fighting ocean plastic pollution, but so is tackling ghost fishing gear.
+Curbing single-use plastic is critical in fighting ocean plastic pollution, but so is tackling an even bigger offender: ghost fishing gear.

 It’s no secret: the world’s oceans are brimming with plastic.
-But while this pollution has only received mass mainstream media attention in recent years, the problem has been going on for some time.
-Decades, in fact.
+But while this pollution has only received mass mainstream media attention in recent years, the problem has been going on for decades.

 In the 1960s, U.S. scientists first discovered seabirds were consuming plastic-based materials that had found their way into the oceans, and seals were becoming entangled in fishing nets.
-And in the 1970s, researchers found there were tiny fragments of plastic floating in the ocean, which were later referred to as microplastics.
+In the 1970s, researchers found tiny fragments of plastic floating in the ocean, later referred to as microplastics.

 But still, we didn’t slow down on our plastic use.
 In fact, in the last three decades, plastic consumption has quadrupled, and it’s estimated that approximately 12 million tons of plastic waste enter the ocean every year.
 That said, countries have been taking action.
 The U.K., for example, is set to ban single-use cutlery, plates, and cups.
 Australia has banned plastic bags.
 And India introduced a single-use plastic ban in 2022.